Best Bricklayers Tools

 Bricklaying jobs constantly change in terms of size and task difficulty.
 But one thing for certain, the appropriate bricklayers’ tools are required to ensure you maintain your own high standards of work.

 A bricklayer’s tool kit must be used with great care and properly maintained – not only for safety but because bricklaying tools can be expensive.
 When purchasing tools, you must consider how often the tools will be used to make sure they can withstand the work.

 Here at Wonkee Donkee Tools, we offer a comprehensive selection of bricklayer tools, ranging from trowels to spirit levels, corner blocks and bolsters.
 You name it, we supply it.

 As local builders merchants, we understand that selecting the best tools for bricklaying isn’t easy – especially when there are so many to choose from.
 However, we know tools like the back of our hand, after all, we have been selling them for more than 100 years!
 Anything we don’t know about bricklaying tools isn’t worth knowing.

 To make sure you’re fully prepared for any job that comes your way, we’ve compiled a list of the very best bricklayer tools on the market today – and strive to provide the most competitive prices.

-The finishing trowel’s large, flat face allows you to smooth, level or texture the surfacecoat of mortar, plaster or concrete.
+The finishing trowel’s large, flat face allows you to smooth, level or texture the surface coat of mortar, plaster or concrete.
 This is vital to achieving smooth and high quality finishes to jobs.
 A finishing trowel is a must-have tool for any bricklayer or plasterer who takes pride in high-quality work.

 The brick bolster is essentially a cold chisel that has a broad cutting blade used for splitting bricks.
 Typically struck with a lump hammer.